AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/4 - Partitioning.md

 - PostgreSQL automatically uses partition pruning, scanning only the relevant partition(s).
 - This improves query performance, especially on large datasets, by skipping irrelevant partitions.

+### Design tip
+Horizontal partitioning can be done not only by dates, but also by numeric values, text categories, or even hashed values.
+As a database designer, you should analyze the most common query patterns before deciding how to partition — the right partitioning strategy depends entirely on how the data is accessed.

 ## Vertical partitioning

 No native PostgresSQL support, but the benefits are: